cran-task-views/TimeSeries/TimeSeries.md

 - Multi-step-ahead direct forecasting with several machine learning approaches are provided in `r pkg("forecastML")`.
 - `r pkg("onlineforecast")` provides a framework for fitting adaptive forecasting models, allowing forecasts to be used as inputs to models, and models to be updated as new data arrives.
+- Data leakage is a problem that can occur in forecasting competitions, and the `r pkg("tsdataleaks")` package provides tools for detecting data leakage in such settings.
 - *Miscellaneous* : `r pkg("ltsa")` contains methods for
   linear time series analysis, `r pkg("timsac")` for time series analysis and control.